akim-mukhtarov/wms_boost_nighty/README.md

     notifications for clients about storage expiration, send via SMS.
     Implemented as a background task (RabbitMQ), the progress is available through a websocket connection.

+For both of them constant settings and data is stored in DB, and a state which thought to be accumulated within a day - in Redis